-Unfortunately, Blink doesn’t have any night vision — instead relying on a small LED illuminator to record in the dark.
+Unfortunately, Blink Indoor doesn’t have any night vision — instead relying on a small LED illuminator to record in the dark.
 Quite frankly, the results of this illuminator are pretty terrible and in no way compare to the infrared that comes standard on the vast majority of smart cameras.

-If you’re looking for a camera to monitor the exterior of your home, Blink XT is the way to go, no question about it.
+So, if you’re looking for a camera to monitor the exterior of your home, Blink XT is the way to go, no question about it.

 The Blink XT, on the other hand, works from -4 to 113 F.

 |Frames per Second||7.5 – 30 (low light – good lighting)||7.5 – 30 (low light – good lighting)|